cambridge-cares/TheWorldAvatar/ontology-tools/CMCLABoxManagement/chemaboxwriters/README.md

 - QC_LOG_TO_QC_JSON
   - input type: QC_LOG - the quantum calculation log files (currently only Gaussian G03, G06, G09, G16 are supported)
   - output type: QC_JSON - a generic quantum calculations json file
-  - required_endpoints_config: None - this lists the required endpoints configs that must be passed to the handler via the config file
-  - supported_handler_kwargs: None - this lists the supported arguments that can be passed to the handler via the config file
+  - handler_configs: None - this lists the handler configs that can be set in the config file
 - QC_JSON_TO_OS_JSON
   - input type: QC_JSON
   - output type: OS_JSON - an intermediate ontospecies meta json file
-  - required_endpoints_config:
+  - handler_configs:
     - prefixes:
-      - spec_pref - prefix used to set the ontospecies IRI (ontospecies_IRI = spec_pref + "Species_" + random_id)
+      - spec_pref (str) REQUIRED - prefix used to set the ontospecies IRI (ontospecies_IRI = spec_pref + "Species_" + random_id)
-  - supported_handler_kwargs:
+    - handler_kwargs:
       - random_id (str) OPTIONAL - random id used in all the ontospecies instances, if not provided, randomly generated as uuid
       - enth_of_form (str) OPTIONAL - enthalpy of formation value, not included in the abox if omitted
       - enth_of_form_unit (str) OPTIONAL - enthalpy of formation unit, not included in the abox if omitted
       - enth_of_form_phase (str) OPTIONAL - phase that the enthalpy of formation entry corresponds to, not included in the abox if omitted
       - enth_of_form_ref_temp (str) OPTIONAL - enthalpy of formation reference temperature, not included in the abox if omitted
       - enth_of_form_ref_temp_unit (str) OPTIONAL - enthalpy of formation reference temperature unit, not included in the abox if omitted